XYH2001/IRF/README.md

 # IRF
-Instrument-refined forests for causal inference with invalid instruments
+Instrument-refined forests for heterogeneous causal inference with invalid instruments